 Porth en Alls Wedding at Prussia Cove in Cornwall

 The phrase “spectacular venue” doesn’t come even close when a describing Porth en Alls wedding in Prussia Cove, Cornwall.
 Prussia Cove itself consists of several private beaches, coves, sands and inlets.
 All surrounded by unspoiled houses, cottages and almost touching the shoreline with its walled gardens.
-Porth en Alls wedding venue stands as a unique jaw dropping venue.
+Porth en Alls wedding venue stands as a unique jaw-dropping venue.

 It rings of ancient smuggling stories around an open log fires in the winter and long sunny days on the beach in the summer.
 All of this during some baking March sun was to be the location of our latest Cornish wedding.

-Jonathan and Shirley are a couple that makes my heart melt, they are so happily in tune with one another it’s hard to believe that they weren’t yet married.
+Jonathan and Shirley are a couple that makes my heart melt, they are so happy in tune with one another it’s hard to believe that they weren’t yet married.
 They arrived early in their 1970’s VW camper “Mrs T” (which by the way they had just spent the last 7 years lovingly restoring together).

 Porth en Alls Wedding Morning Preparation Photographs

-After settling in to their new grand surroundings were as active as the guests in preparing for the big day ahead.
+After settling into their new grand surroundings were as active as the guests in preparing for the big day ahead.

 Now it’s March, on the Cornish coast and the sun is shining like a balmy day in July.
 The beer barrels and sound systems arrive, delivered by friends.
 The large, bright dining hall was laid out in ivory and green with candles and favours.

-‘The Round Kitchen’ caterers set up and fill the room with mouth watering smells.
-Val, the groom’s mother (and respected artist) buzzed around creating and hanging ornamental paper balls, preparing her home made wedding cake, flower arranging and sign making.
+‘The Round Kitchen’ caterers set up and fill the room with mouth-watering smells.
+Val, the groom’s mother (and respected artist) buzzed around creating and hanging ornamental paper balls, preparing her homemade wedding cake, flower arranging and sign making.
 Jon’s sister Lucy (who also illustrated the invites, menus and order of the day) and musician extraordinaire Alex Chapman stood under the stone arches in the garden practising their sax and guitar duet.